Rev 11

 sudo cmake --build $BUILD_DIR/paho-client --target install

-Once you've confirmed that the signature is good, proceed to install GVM libraries.
+Once you've confirmed that the signature is valid, proceed to install the GVM libraries.

 tar -C $SOURCE_DIR -xvzf $SOURCE_DIR/gvm-libs-$GVM_LIBS_VERSION.tar.gz && \